Like most of us, you were probably drawn to trading at least partly due to the potential to generate income or grow your capital.

 What support will I have while I'm doing the course?

 You will be supported via the Members’ Forum, which is currently moderated by Kris.
-He replies to questions directed to him within 48 hours.
-We also offer email support, but ask that this be reserved for non-technical support.
-For everything else, the strong preference is for support to be via the forums.
+He strives to reply to questions directed to him within 48 hours.
+We also offer email support, but ask that this be reserved for non-technical queries.
+For everything else, the strong preference is for support to be via the forums or the comments section on individual course units.
 Someone else might have a similar question later, and answers preserved in the forum are beneficial for the entire community.
 This approach also saves Kris some time, which he can better spend contributing to the community’s collaborative research and development efforts.

 What are the computer and software requirements?
 How much do they cost?